microsoft/online-experimentation-metric-collections/appinsights-webapi/README.md

 ## Summary rule

 If this is your first time adding a Log Analytics summary rule for Online Experimentation, see  [root `README`](../README.md).
-An example of setting up the configured bicep template can be found in the Online Experimentation [sample application code](https://github.com/Azure-Samples/openai-chat-app-eval-ab/blob/main/infra/main.bicep).

 To update summary rules directly through Log Analytics API, or to manage or delete summary rules, see [Log Analytics](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/summary-rules?tabs=api) documentation.